korneliuszo/vbados/README.md

 inside MS-DOS virtual machines (and Windows 3.x), and help to provide closer integration between the guest and the host.

-There are two utilities right now:
+There are three utilities right now:

 * VBMOUSE.EXE is a DOS mouse driver for VirtualBox/VMware emulated mouse, but also real PS/2 mice.
 It allows for seamless host/guest mouse integration, and scroll wheel support.
+    * VBMOUSE.DRV is a Windows 3.x mouse driver that depends on VBMOUSE.EXE
+      (or alternatively the builtin mouse support in DOSemu/DOSBox) to provide the same seamless mouse integration and wheel support within Windows.

 * VBSF.EXE is a Shared Folders driver for VirtualBox (not VMware yet).
 It allows to map directories from the host OS into drive letters in the MS-DOS guest.